Summer Youth Programming

 CSWD offers lots of games, skits, songs and other activities to enliven your summer program and teach kids about how to manage their own waste footprint.
 Whether you’re a daycare staffer, camp leader, scout troop mentor or just a parent with a bunch of bored neighborhood kids, we want to hear from you!

-Schools and Youth Outreach Coordinator Johnny Powell will lead your camp, troop or other youth group in learning about the bugs, microbes and worms that help us make compost.
+Schools and Youth Outreach Coordinator Rhonda Mace will lead your camp, troop or other youth group in learning about the bugs, microbes and worms that help us make compost.
 He’ll sing the “Worm Bin Shuffle” and other recycling songs with toddlers.
 He’ll even help you build a mini-landfill or win at Sort Station Swish!
 Let your imagination run wild and call or email Johnny to start planning a great summer program.
 Follow our summer adventures all season long on our Schools and Youth Facebook page, where you can also share your own adventures, questions and tips with the community.

 So, what can we do for your group?